 The best way to kickstart your Dublin adventure!

-So, your flight did not land in time to make it to the Guinness Storehouse.
+So, your flight didn’t land in time to make it to the Guinness Storehouse.
 Then what?
-If you are craving to get some food in your belly, then head over to a traditional Irish Pub for a filling meal and a soothing pint.
+If you’re craving to get some food in your belly, then head over to authentic Irish Pub for a filling meal and a soothing pint.
 It’s true what they say, the Guinness does taste better straight from the source.

 You have plenty of options to choose from, but one of my personal recommendations is The Bankers Bar along the beautiful Trinity Street.
 Great service, delicious food, and a fantastic pint of Guinness made this traditional Irish Pub a pleasant welcoming to Dublin.
 Try the Celtic Burger, it is simply amazing!

 Even at nighttime, the cathedrals in Dublin are a magnificent sight to behold.
-Two cathedrals you can easily walk to from the center of Dublin are the marvelous Christ Church Cathedral and the captivating St. Patrick’s Cathedral.
-You may not be able to see the splendid design on the inside at this hour, but the architectural gems of Dublin are eerily beautiful at sunset or basking in the urban twilight.
+Two churches you can easily walk to from the center of Dublin are Christ Church Cathedral and the awe-inspiring St. Patrick’s Cathedral.
+You may not be able to see the splendid interior design at this hour, but the architectural gems are eerily beautiful at sunset or basking in the urban moonlight.